dsoft02/alx-low_level_programming/0x12-singly_linked_lists/README.md

 [100-first.c](./100-first.c) - function that prints You're beat! and yet, you must allow,\nI bore my house upon my back!\n before the main function is executed.

+[101-hello_holberton.asm](./101-hello_holberton.asm) - 64-bit program in assembly that prints Hello, Holberton, followed by a new line.